 Although business cards are rarely considered an official document and are regarded more as a contact reminder, that doesn’t mean you can’t take full advantage of them.
 Adding the municipal website to your business cards can significantly enhance the number of visits you get.

 Including a flier with the website address in the same envelope as the utility bills that are sent out, is an easy way to put the website address in front of everyone.

 Put together a poster with the municipal contact details and include the website on it and stick it in the window.
 Many municipalities have walk-ins and receive cash for payments daily, all those that walk past the window will see it.
 And, it’s another avenue that the municipality make contact details easily available.

 The final takeaway for you as a municipality is, your government website design is the door to your virtual offices.
 And, as you would wish to keep an office clean and accessible, your website should follow the same approach.

 It is also of great importance to use every opportunity to promote and advertise your website.
 Whether that’s through something quite simple, such as adding it to the header of official documents, or you would decide on something more demanding, such as printing out new business cards with new website information, these steps can make significant changes to the views and visitors you get.
 And, as for the result - trusting, well-informed residents and a reliable digital future ahead of your municipality.

-Town Web has a reputation of providing cost-effective, beautiful customized websites specifically tailored to local government.
+Town Web has a reputation of providing cost-effective, beautiful customized government website design specifically tailored to municipalities.

 If you’d like to have yourself one of those, click here for an obligation free quote.